petergoodin/myelin_map/README.md

 7. Warping of myelin map from subj space to MNI.
 8. Smoothing of output.

+This repo contains:

+* A notebook showing the raw work / validation of masks.

+* Scripts to create the myelin maps.
+Functions in the script use Nibabel, Advanced Normalization Tools (ANTs), scipy and some numpy tinkering.

+* MNI templates for t1 and t2 images (in the resources directory)

+* Eye and temporalus muscle masks in MNI space (in the resources directory).

 Dependancies:
+* Python 3
 * Numpy >= 1.14.6
 * Scipy >= 1.0.0
 * Nibabel >= 2.3.0